Lewis Thompson Woodruff

 Lewis Thompson Woodruff (March 5, 1816 – May 25, 1869) was an officer in the Confederate States Army during the American Civil War.

+Biography

-He was born in Hartford, Connecticut, but moved to Mobile, Alabama in 1839.
-He entered Alabama state service on April 24, 1861 as captain of the "Mobile Rifles", which was designated Company K, 3rd Alabama Infantry.
+He was born in Hartford, Connecticut, but moved to Mobile, Alabama, in 1839.
+He entered Alabama state service on April 24, 1861, as captain of the "Mobile Rifles", which was designated Company K, 3rd Alabama Infantry.
 Woodruff was so well thought of that an offshoot of his company took his name, and the "Woodruff Rifles" fought in the 21st Alabama Infantry.
-The 3rd Alabama was organized at Montgomery, Alabama and was the first Alabama regiment to make the trek to the seat of war in Virginia, where it mustered into Confederate service at Lynchburg on May 4th.
+The 3rd Alabama was organized at Montgomery, Alabama, and was the first Alabama regiment to make the trek to the seat of war in Virginia, where it mustered into Confederate service at Lynchburg on May 4.

 Woodruff served as a captain in the 3rd Alabama for a year.
 The 3rd was brigaded with the 1st and 12th Virginia at Norfolk, on the Peninsula, first under Colonel Jones M. Withers and then under Colonel William Mahone.
 On May 12, 1862, Woodruff was elected lieutenant colonel of the newly formed 36th Alabama Infantry.
-The 36th was organized at Mount Vernon Arsenal in Mount Vernon, Alabama on May 12, 1862.
+The 36th was organized at Mount Vernon Arsenal in Mount Vernon, Alabama, on May 12, 1862.
 It remained there a month, then aided in the construction of the defenses at Oven Bluff shipyard on the Tombigbee River and at Choctaw Point and was then stationed in Mobile.
-On March 14, 1863 Woodruff was promoted to full colonel of the 36th.
+On March 14, 1863, Woodruff was promoted to full colonel of the 36th.

 The following month, April 1863, Woodruff and his regiment were sent to the winter camps at Tullahoma, Tennessee.
 There it was placed in a brigade with the 18th, 32nd, 38th, and 58th Alabama regiments under Brigadier General Henry Clayton, in Alexander Stewart's division.